Practical tips: Ecological Halloween

 ecological decorations

-Decorations are also an important aspect of your ecological impact, depending on what you choose to use.
-An impressive variety exists on the market, and most of them are made from plastic, even the textiles incorporated into them, such as spider's web.
+Decorations are also an important aspect of the ecological impact you will have depending on what you choose to use.
+An impressive variety exists on the market and most are made from plastic, even the textiles integrated into it such as spider webs.

 In the same spirit as your costumes, you can create your own Halloween decorations and turn it into a fun activity!
-Here, too, you can take inspiration from what you find on Pinterest, and make the most of your plastic art materials and recycling bin!
+Here you can also take inspiration from what you find on Pinterest and take advantage of your plastic art materials and your recycling bin!

-Autumn also presents many elements to bring to the fore for your decorations.
-Decorating with branches and dead leaves will make your home even more original.
+Autumn also presents several elements to highlight for your decorations.
+Decorating with branches and dead leaves will make your home more original.
 All decorations can be composted after Halloween!
-Combine old clothes, such as jeans and a plaid shirt, and fill them with dead leaves to form a scarecrow.
-The same goes for an old sheet, which can be transformed into a ghost.
+Combine old clothes, such as jeans and a plaid shirt, which you will fill with dead leaves to form a scarecrow.
+Same thing for an old sheet which can turn into a ghost.

-If you already have plastic decorations, it's best to use them year after year.
-Plastic decorations can take between 500 and 1,000 years to decompose once discarded.
-So it's best to keep using them until they reach the end of their useful life.
+If you already have plastic decorations it is best to use them from year to year.
+Plastic decorations can take between 500 and 1000 years to decompose once thrown away.
+He therefore wants to better use them fully until they reach the end of their life.

 zero waste decorations

-A constant element in Halloween decorations is the pumpkin.
-It seems obvious, but make sure the one you choose is locally grown and ideally organic.
-Every year, it's surprising how many pumpkins end up in landfill sites!
-Pumpkins can be eaten: soup, pie, sweet or savoury roasted pumpkin seeds...
-To keep the pumpkin fresh and give it the best possible chance of being eaten, it's best to dig your lantern one or two days ahead of time, and use a candle (natural or LED) only on the day of the festivities.
+A constant element in Halloween decorations is the pumpkin .
+This seems obvious, but make sure the one you choose is locally grown and ideally organic.
+Every year, it's surprising to see the number of pumpkins that end up in landfills!
+The pumpkin is eaten: soup, pie, roasted sweet or savory pumpkin seeds, etc. In order to keep the pumpkin fresh and give it the greatest possible chance of being eaten, it is best to dig out your lantern one or two days in advance and include a candle (natural or LED) only on the day of the festivities.

-As mentioned above, just about every aspect of Halloween can be questioned from an ecological point of view.
-We've chosen to talk about the textile aspects, and already there are some great ways to make this a more eco-friendly celebration.
-In addition to making it more environmentally friendly, these tips will make it both more festive and more economical.
+As we mentioned above, just about every aspect of Halloween can be questioned from an ecological perspective.
+We have chosen to talk to you about elements concerning textiles and there are already some great ideas for making this celebration more ecological.
+In addition to making it ecological, these trails make it both more festive and more economical.
 What more could you ask for?

 Ecologically yours,